anthonypanzz/terraform-cicd-aws/README.md

 ---

-Stored Terraform State in S3
+Stored Terraform State in S3:
 Configured Terraform to use an S3 bucket for storing the remote state file.
 This ensures state is preserved between builds and supports team collaboration.
 ![Screenshot 2025-05-12 225325](https://github.com/user-attachments/assets/409f19da-7290-40b8-9ace-0ebe6dc53a95)

 ---

-Created AWS CodeBuild Project
+Created AWS CodeBuild Project:
 Configured a new CodeBuild project:

 Connected it to the GitHub repository using the PAT